 The detailed illustration by Paul Osborne was published in the MUM: The Society Of American Magicians magazine, June 2010 on page 44.

-Click here to view “The Card Guillotine” detailed blueprint illustration.
+Click here to view “The Card Guillotine” detailed blueprint illustration together with the article.

 The Salad Bowl Prediction By Paul Osborne